Environmental Humanities

-The current environmental crisis calls for transformation of numerous aspects of our lives – from societal organisation to individual practices.
-Environmental humanities provide crucial knowledge about the structures of everyday lives and the resources needed to make human behavior sustainable.
+Environmental humanities provide crucial knowledge about the structures of everyday lives and the resources needed to make human behaviour sustainable.

 From research on values, communication, and cultural practices to historical traditions, belief systems, and aesthetics, the humanities collaborate to ensure popular engagement, green education, and new visions for a sustainable future.